 Agribusiness groups strenuously object to the E-Verify requirement unless Congress assures them a future flow of workers through an expanded guestworker program.

 [Are you following action on immigration reform?
 Agri-Pulse is the place for news on this issue important to agriculture.
-Sign up NOW for a four-week FREE trial]
+Sign up NOW for a four-week FREE trial subscription.]

 "Imposing mandatory E-verify without fixing our country's broken immigration system will sound the death knell for thousands of farming operations across the country,’ the coalition said ahead of the committee vote.